 2. Soak the bread or brioche slices with this mixture.

 3. Brown the soaked slices in a skillet with a knob of butter.
-Be careful as it can burn easily if fire is too hot.
+Be careful, as it can burn easily if the fire is too hot.

 Plating the dish

-1. Dispose the quinces wedges on a dessert plate.
+1. Dispose of the quince wedges on a dessert plate.

 2. Add the pain perdu slices.